Doyle Brunson: Poker career

 Brunson continued to play in the biggest poker games in the world, including a $4,000/$8,000 limit mixed poker game in "Bobby's Room" at the Bellagio.
-He also plays in many of the biggest poker tournaments around the world.
+He also played in many of the biggest poker tournaments around the world.
 He won his ninth gold bracelet in a mixed games event in 2003, and in 2004, he finished 53rd (in a field of 2,576) in the No Limit Texas hold 'em Championship event.
 He won the Legends of Poker World Poker Tour (WPT) event in 2004 (garnering him a $1.1 million prize).
 He finished fourth in the WPT's first championship event.

 Early in the morning on July 1, 2005, less than a week after Chan had won his 10th gold bracelet (presented to each WSOP tournament winner) – setting a new record – Brunson tied him at the 2005 WSOP by winning the $5,000 No Limit Shorthanded Texas Hold'em event.
-He is currently six bracelets behind Phil Hellmuth, who earned his 16th bracelet at the 2021 World Series of Poker.
-He cashed in the 2013 World Series of Poker $10,000 No Limit Hold'em Championship event, marking the fifth decade he has cashed in the event.
+He was six bracelets behind Phil Hellmuth, who earned his 16th bracelet at the 2021 World Series of Poker.
+He cashed in the 2013 World Series of Poker $10,000 No Limit Hold'em Championship event, marking the fifth decade he had cashed in the event.
 Doyle temporarily came out of retirement from tournament play to participate in the 2021 WSOP No-Limit Hold-Em Master of Ceremonies Invitational, placing 5th behind Phil Hellmuth (4th), Norman Chad (3rd), Lon McEachern (2nd), and Vince Vaughn (1st).

-As of 2018, his total live tournament winnings exceed $6,100,000.
-He has totaled over $3,000,000 in earnings from his 37 cashes at the WSOP.
+As of 2023, his total live tournament winnings exceed $6,100,000.
+He totaled over $3,000,000 in earnings from his 37 cashes at the WSOP.

-Brunson has two Texas hold'em hands named after him.
-The holding of ten-deuce bears his name because he won the No Limit Hold 'Em event at the World Series of Poker two years in a row with a ten and a two (1976 and 1977 respectively), in both cases completing a full house.
-In both 1976 and 1977, he was an underdog in the final hand.
-The other hand known as a "Doyle Brunson", especially in Texas, is the ace and queen of any suit because, as he says on page 519 of Super/System he "never plays this hand."
-However, he changed his wording in Super/System 2, noting that he "tries to never play this hand."
+Brunson had two Texas hold'em hands named after him.
+The holding of ten-deuce bears his name because he won the No Limit Hold 'Em event at the World Series of Poker two years in a row with a ten and a two (1976 and 1977), in both cases completing a full house as an underdog in the final hand.
+The other hand known as a "Doyle Brunson", especially in Texas, is the ace and queen of any suit because, in his words, he "[tries] never to play this hand".